 26. And he sent him to his home, saying, “Don’t go into the village or tell anybody in the village.”

 28. And they answered, “John the Baptizer, and others say Elijah, and others, one of the prophets.”

 29. And he then said to them, “And you?
 Who do you say I am?”
 Peter answered and told him, “You are the Messiah.”

-30. And he warned them that they should tell no one about him.
+30. And he warned them that they should say this about him to anyone.

-31. And he began to teach them that the Son of man must suffer many things, and be repudiated by the elders and the leading priests and the scribes, and be killed, and after three days, to rise again,
+31. And he began to teach them that the Son of man must suffer many things, and be repudiated by the elders and the chief priests and the scribes, and be killed, and after three days, to rise again,

 32.and he was speaking this plainly.
 Then Peter took him aside and began to rebuke him.